Ranking of Australian/New Zealand Medical and Dental Schools

 If you are a doctor however, what patients really care about are your diagnostic skills, bedside manner and so on, not which university you went to.
 In fact, most patients would not even know which university their doctors graduated from.

 An important fact of which most people are not aware, is that in many countries such as USA and Canada, gaining a medical degree means nothing.
 Unless graduates pass the national medical licensing exams after graduating from medical school, they can not practice as a Doctor.
 It therefore makes some sense why candidates may aim to go to higher ranked medical schools in those countries (to increase the probability of passing the licensing exams).
-However, in Australia, as soon as you graduate from any medical school, you automatically obtain a licence to practice medicine.
+However, in Australia, as soon as you graduate from any medical school, you automatically obtain a licence to practice medicine - exactly the same licence.
+You don't get a better quality 'licence' by going to a pretigious medical school.

 However, for those who are interested in having an idea of the university rankings, it is provided below.
 Obviously depending on the criteria you use, the ranking is going to vary, and therefore it is subjective to some extent.

-The new medical school (Curtin University) has not yet been ranked since we do not have enough data.
+The new medical schools (Curtin and Macquarie University) have not been ranked since there isn't enough data yet.

 (in Australia/ NZ)